Esri/arcgis-maps-sdk-swift-toolkit/JobManagerExample/README.md

 ## Note

-This example makes use of the `backgroundTask(...)` view modifier which requires iOS 16.
+This example makes use of the `backgroundTask(_:action:)` view modifier which requires iOS 16.